paulbradshaw/journalismrecipebook/chapters/interviewnews.md

 Here it explains who (Sharon Graham) and what (the actual quote) plus a little when (weeks before...).

-Similarly, the interview news piece also explains who the person is (and by extension why she's newsworthy), along with a bit more of the quote.

-> *Wilson, star of Luther, The Affair and His Dark Materials, said it was “extraordinary” to witness Hollywood shift from ignoring the abusive behaviour of leading industry figures such as the now jailed Harvey Weinstein to feigning interest.*

 ## Bridge to further quotes by adding more context and paraphrasing

 'Where' is added in the fourth paragraph ("Writing in the Guardian...") as a bridge to more quotes.

 Paraphrasing is also often used to bridge, e.g. *Graham also did not shy away from the strategy known as leverage, a form of industrial action with which she was familiar as the former head of Unite’s organising and leverage department.*

-The interview news story could actually be improved with more context - the reliance on quotes makes it less engaging.

 ## End by looking ahead to what comes next